oriavsapir/Group-SMSender/README.md

 ### How to Use

 #### Sending Same Message to Multiple Recipients
+* You must to send it as POST requsts!
+* you can add "token" from the app. and hanlde it in the server side for maintain security.

-The expected format in the URL should be like 'number,number' where numbers are separated by commas.
+* The expected format in the URL should be like 'number,number' where numbers are separated by commas.
 Example: '050...05531,0521615..02'.

 #### Sending Different Messages to Different Recipients